kia-nasirzadeh/RTLTMPro/README.md

 | using TMPro  | using RTLTMPro;  |
 | TMP_Text  | RTLTextMeshPro  |

+# Usage
+1- You need to have `TextMeshPro` plugin in your project.
+You can install TMPro via `Package Manager`.
+DO NOT Install Text Mesh Pro from Asset Store.
+2- Go to [release](https://github.com/sorencoder/RTLTMPro/releases) page and download latest unitypackage file (or copy `RTLTMPro` folder from source to your project.)
+3- Open one of the range files in `Assets/RTLTMPro/Ranges/` folder using your favorite text editor.
+  * RTL Letters are in `LetterRanges.txt` file
+  * English, Arabic and Farsi numbers are in `NumberRanges.txt` file
+  * Arabic tashil are in `TashkilRanges.txt` file.
+4- Make sure you have copied ranges that you want to use 5- Open `Window/TextMeshPro/Font Asset Creator` window.
+6- Assign your font in `Font Source` field (Your font must support RTL characters) 7- Set `Character Set` to `Unicode Range`
+8- Paste copied ranges inside  `Character Sequence (Hex)` 9- Press `Generate Font Atlas` button and wait for it to generate the atlas file.
+10- Press `Save TextMeshPro Font Asset` and save the asset.
+11- Use `GameObject/UI/* - RTLTMP` menu to create RTL UI elements.
+(Alternatively you can replace `Text Mesh Pro UGUI` components with `RTL Text Mesh Pro`)
+12- Assign your font asset `Font Asset` property in `RTL Text Mesh Pro` component 13- Enter text in `RTL TEXT INPUT BOX` secion.

 # Features
 ### Realtime RTL Text
 You don't need to convert, copy and paste texts.
 Start writing and texts will be converted right away.